TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          blur

    Data type
-         positive integer (1-99)
+         positive integer (1-99) /stdWrap

    Description
          Blurring of the shadow.
 Above 40 only values of 40,50,60,70,80,90 mean something.

-         **Note:** Unfortunately the blurring capabilities of ImageMagick are not very mature in version 4.2.9.
+         **Note:** The blurring capabilities of ImageMagick are not very mature in version 4.2.9.
 This is addressed in the later version 5.2.0 where a gaussian blur-function is added.
-BUT as we cannot use the latest ImageMagick development yet, this is not utilized so far.
+BUT, this is not utilized so far.

 .. container:: table-row